 - Robot Destruction is a unique mode currently still in beta, and is limited to one official map.
 Each team starts with three tiers of defenseless robots in their base, which must be destroyed for their collectable Power Cores until one team acquires enough.
 However, players also have the power to steal the enemy's points by holding the reactor core spawn area; holding the area for longer means more points will be stolen.
 This mode, along with its first map Asteroid, debuted as part of the Mann Co.
 Beta Maps program, an in-game beta test function.

 In any game mode, a player has a chance to score a Critical Hit

 on any given shot.
-The crit chance rises with the amount of damage dealt recently, to encourage aggressive playstyles, and some weapons have a higher chance.
+The crit chance rises with the amount of damage dealt recently, to encourage aggressive playstyles, and melee weapons have a higher chance.
 For instance, all the comedic melee weapons have an elevated chance to crit, giving players a legitimate reason to choose them when they are in range.
-Some weapons replace random crits with the ability to crit or mini-crit when certain critera are fulfilled, but usually only for a short time (for example, the Scout's soda popper
+Some weapons replace random crits with the ability to crit or mini-crit when certain critera are fulfilled, but usually only for a short time (for example, the Sniper's "Jarate"

 All nine characters (In the following order: Heavy, Soldier, Engineer, Demoman, Scout, Sniper, Spy, Medic and Pyro) and one delicious food item (Sandvich, released between the Sniper and Spy videos) have also been introduced in comedic, masterfully-produced "Meet the Team" videos